-This Heritage Impact Assessment (HIA) has been prepared as a component of an Official Plan Amendment (OPA) application for the properties at 2150 Lake Shore Boulevard West (also municipally known as 23 Park Lawn Road) and 2194 Lake Shore Boulevard West ("the Site").
-The OPA supports the redevelopment of the Site as illustrated by the Master Plan, which has been filed to inform the City of Toronto's development of a Secondary Plan for the area.
+This Heritage Impact Assessment (HIA) has been prepared as a component of a combined Zoning By-law Amendment Application, Draft Plan of Subdivision Application, and Official Plan Amendment resubmission ('the application') for the properties at 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road ("the Site").

+The HIA evaluates the Master Plan for the Site, which has been filed by the applicant to inform the City of Toronto's development of a Secondary Plan for the area.